bcgov/aps-infra-platform/documentation/resources/api-discovery.md

 - ⭐ **Command Line Interface (CLI)**: See the [Quick Start guide](../guides/owner-journey.md) for instructions on downloading the CLI and logging in.
 - **Directory API**: Go to [Gateway Administration](../resources/gateway-admin.md#directory-api) for links to the Directory API specs and Swagger UI.
 - **Web user interface (UI)**: Visit the [API Services Portal](https://api.gov.bc.ca/) and login to the API Provider zone.

-!!!
-Warning
-    **Web UI limitations**: At this time, not all steps required to create an API listing are possible through the web UI.
-We recommend using the CLI.

 !!! warning "Web UI limitations"
     At this time, not all steps required to create an API listing are possible through the web UI.
 We recommend using the CLI.